 2. Perform Oil & Oil filter Change

-If the engine oil is contaminated and dirty, the pressures might not be accurate because the viscosity changes.
+If the engine oil is contaminated and dirty, the oil pressure might not be accurate because the viscosity changes.
 When it comes time to change the oil, go ahead and perform this vital maintenance step.

-After the oil change, you should notice that the pressures regulate better.
-If not, the problem could be something else on our list.
+After the oil change, you should notice that the pressure regulates better.
+If not, the problem could be something else on this list.
 However, this is one of the cheaper fixes you can work with, so it’s best to start here.

 3. Replace Oil Pump

 If the oil pump is bad, your only option is to replace it.
 However, this repair can have varying costs, depending on what type of vehicle you drive.